tozti/tozti/docs/dev/store.rst

             }
     }

-A warrior has a name and a certain quantity of honor.
+A warrior has a name and a certain amount of honor.
 He also possesses a weapon, and can be the (proud) owner of several cats (or no cats).